My daughter Heidi was born full term on March 15 2015, which also happened to be Mother’s Day. She was the best present I could have wished for.

 Eventually a date was set for Heidi to come home on oxygen.
 We didn’t dare to believe, just in case something happened, but we had our discharge meeting and were given the ok.

 It was emotional leaving the unit and we hugged and cried as we said our goodbyes, but I felt like the proudest mum ever as I pushed the pram out of the hospital.
 We were ready for the next part of our journey and it was time for the fun to really begin.

 Heidi has complex care needs, and has recently undergone a tracheotomy, but is at home and is doing much better.
 She will be soon turning one.

-If you have been affected by any of the issues in this post and need support, please call the helpline on 0500 618 140.
+If you have been affected by any of the issues in this post and need support, please call the Bliss helpline.
 If you would like to share your story, email email@example.com